khval/AmosKittens/README.md

 Not yet supported:
 ------------------
-Recursive procedure calls: due way the local variables are implmented for now, locals was implmented quick and dirty..
-(in the global list), This part of the code will need to be rewritten to support stack frames, (like normal programing languages does).
+Recursive procedure calls is not supported: due to the way the local variables are implmented for now, locals was implmented quick and dirty.. (in the global list), This part of the code will need to be rewritten to support stack frames, (like normal programing languages does).

 Some kown commands that was skiped or is currently NOP (no operation)